tasuki/gallery/README.md

 * Visit admin/update url (currently everyone can do that, but it's harmless)
 * Verify the gallery shows up as expected.
-* Optionally, delete the original pics (which could take up a lot of space) from `upload/` - if you want to delete pictures, delete them from `gallery/`
+* Optionally, delete the original pics (which could take up a lot of space) from `upload/` - if you want to delete the photos from the gallery, delete them from `gallery/`

 ### How to customize:
 Gallery uses Kohana's [cascading filesystem] with a series of modules.
 These are